-BA Hons ; Partner: Solicitor of the Senior Courts of England and Wales ; Possessing a broad range of experience as a dispute resolution solicitor, with expertise in commercial litigation, Chris’s particular specialisations are building disputes, contract, contentious probate, and Cyprus matters.
-Considered the UK’s foremost specialist in Cyprus legal matters.
+Chris has a broad range of experience as a dispute resolution solicitor, with expertise in commercial litigation.
+Chris’s particular specialisations are building disputes, contracts, contentious probate, and Cyprus matters.
+He is considered the UK’s foremost specialist in Cyprus legal matters.

 Chris has a balanced, open, honest and personable approach to all problems and discussions, his clients and his colleagues.

 - Pilgrim Rock Ltd (Gibraltar) v Iwaniuk 2017 Case value in excess of £1.5 million- Consumer Credit Act transaction – meaning of “connected party

 - 2016 – Chan v ( a Firm of Solicitors) High Court Queens Bench HQ14X02269 – for claimant -solicitors negligence – former solicitors insurers (Balva) in liquidation; FSCS refused to indemnify

 - Capitalbond Ltd v Golban 435/SD/2013; High Court Bankruptcy – loan to individual; high rate of interest- interest rate declared to be penal; interest unenforceable; claimants attempt to enforce dismissed with costs

 - Crompton v Woodford Scrap Metal EWHC (QB) High Court (noted on LAWTEL 17 March 2014) –Commercial Property Litigation; Christofi Law acting for Defendant tenant Woodford Scrap .
 Landlord Crompton sought a possession order in the High Court -Civil Procedure Rule 55.- only ‘exceptional circumstances’ justify starting claim in the High Court.
 The Claimants application was dismissed and Claimants ordered to pay Defendants costs.